junxit/us-congress-bills-119/metadata.md

 - 2025-03-27 — Considered by Senate. (consideration: CR S1879, S1884)
 - 2025-03-27 — Passed Senate without amendment by Yea-Nay Vote.
 52 - 48.
 Record Vote Number: 153. (text: CR S1884)
 - 2025-03-27 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 52 - 48.
 Record Vote Number: 153.
+- 2025-03-31 — Held at the desk.
+- 2025-03-31 — Message on Senate action sent to the House.
+- 2025-03-31 — Received in the House.
+- 2025-04-01 — Rules Committee Resolution H. Res.
+282 Reported to House.
+Rule provides for consideration of H.R.
+22, H.R.
+1526, S.J.
+Res.
+18 and S.J.
+Res.
+28. The resolution provides for consideration of H.R.
+22, H.R.
+1526, S.J.
+Res.
+18, and S.J.
+Res.
+28 under a closed rule.
+The resolution provides for one hour of debate on each measure and one motion to recommit on H.R.
+22 and H.R.
+1526, and one motion to commit on S.J.
+Res.
+18 and S.J.
+Res.
+28. The resolution also provides that H. Res.
+23 and H. Res.
+164 are laid on the table.
+- 2025-04-07 — Rules Committee Resolution H. Res.
+294 Reported to House.
+Rule provides for consideration of S.J.
+Res.
+18, S.J.
+Res.
+28, H.R.
+1526 and H.R.
+22. The resolution provides for consideration of H.R.
+22, H.R.
+1526, S.J.
+Res.
+18, and S.J.
+Res.
+28 under a closed rule.
+The resolution provides for one hour of debate on each measure and one motion to recommit on H.R.
+22 and H.R.
+1526, and one motion to commit on S.J.
+Res.
+18 and S.J.
+Res.
+28.
+- 2025-04-09 — Considered as unfinished business. (consideration: CR H1533)
+- 2025-04-09 — Considered under the provisions of rule H. Res.
+294. (consideration: CR H1519-1525)
+- 2025-04-09 — DEBATE - The House proceeded with one hour of debate on S.J.
+Res.
+18.
+- 2025-04-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-04-09 — On passage Passed by the Yeas and Nays: 217 - 211 (Roll no. 96). (text: CR H1519)
+- 2025-04-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on S.J.
+Res.
+18, the Chair put the question on passage of the joint resolution and by voice vote, announced that the ayes had prevailed.
+Mr. Hill (AR) demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-04-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 217 - 211 (Roll no. 96). (text: CR H1519: 1)
+- 2025-04-09 — Rule provides for consideration of S.J.
+Res.
+18, S.J.
+Res.
+28, H.R.
+1526 and H.R.
+22. The resolution provides for consideration of H.R.
+22, H.R.
+1526, S.J.
+Res.
+18, and S.J.
+Res.
+28 under a closed rule.
+The resolution provides for one hour of debate on each measure and one motion to recommit on H.R.
+22 and H.R.
+1526, and one motion to commit on S.J.
+Res.
+18 and S.J.
+Res.
+28.
+- 2025-04-09 — The previous question was ordered pursuant to the rule.
+- 2025-05-05 — Presented to President.
+- 2025-05-05 — Presented to President.
+- 2025-05-09 — Became Public Law No: 119-10.
+- 2025-05-09 — Became Public Law No: 119-10.
+- 2025-05-09 — Signed by President.
+- 2025-05-09 — Signed by President.